neondatabase/neon/docs/core_changes.md

 also some changes in src/backend/storage/smgr/smgr.c
 ```

+pgvector 0.6.0 also needs a similar change, which would be very nice to get rid of too.

 When a GIN index is built, for example, it is built by inserting the entries into the index more or
 less normally, but without WAL-logging anything.
 After the index has been built, we iterate through
 all pages and write them to the WAL.
 That doesn't work for Neon, because if a page is not WAL-logged